 Please do read and refer to this booklet in conjunction with the more comprehensive Student Guidelines and Rules.
-All students will be asked to sign and return a declaration understanding and agreeing to them.
+All students will be asked to sign and return a declaration that they understand and agree to them.

 Wishing you all a very successful year ahead.